mtumilowicz/java11-vavr-option/README.md

     ```
 ## instance
 * `Option<R>	collect(PartialFunction<? super T,? extends R> partialFunction)` -
-Collects value that is in the domain of the given partialFunction by mapping the value to type R.
+Collects value that is in the domain of the given
+`partialFunction` by mapping the value to type `R`.
 * `boolean	equals(Object o)` - if `Some` call `equals` on values
     ```
     @Override